josechang/sciinfo/README.md

 ### Install Django with Postgres, Nginx and Gunicorn in docker ###

+* Step 1: Install docker engine

+		sudo yum install docker-engine

-* Step 1: Copy directory [Django](https://bitbucket.org/nordron/nordron-sciinfo/src/master/Django/) and the files within from nordron-sciinfo to your own account
+* Step 2: Copy directory [Django](https://bitbucket.org/nordron/nordron-sciinfo/src/master/Django/) and the files within from nordron-sciinfo to your own account

-* Step 2: Configure the port with
+* Step 3: Configure the port with

 		vim <Django directory>/docker-compose.yml